milestones14/SecureKey-PHP-2FA/README.md

 SecureKey is easy to implement in your PHP scripts, with no server-side installations required.

-To include SecureKey in your PHP script, [download a release](https://github.com/milestones14/SecureKey-PHP-2FA/releases/), add the `securekey` folder to your web application, then finally include it by adding this line at the top of the file:
+To include SecureKey in your PHP script, [download a release](https://github.com/milestones14/SecureKey-PHP-2FA/releases/), add the `securekey` folder, then finally include it by adding this line at the top of the file:

 ```php
 require_once("path/to/securekey/main.php"); // Replace path/to/securekey with the actual path to the securekey folder.